 As seen above, while the number of firms grew in the recent years, this did not take in respect of the number of individual employed full-time in the sector.
-The detrimental effect of the economic crisis on retail is reflected in greater detail when we examine the employment rates
+The detrimental effect of the economic crisis on retail is reflected in greater detail when we examine the employment rates in the sector.
+Employment in the sector in Greece has experienced radical changes over the last 5 years.
+As seen in Table 21, employment rates plummeted in the beginning of 2012 and in the first quarter of 2015 stood at 95,000.

-Table 21 - Employment in the retail sector43
+Table 21 - Employment in the retail sector